dionevoss/Jobs/README.md

 # Front-End Challenge

-This project was develop with reactjs library, using hooks, react-router, redux and some other libraries.\
+This project was develop with reactjs, using hooks, react-router and some other libraries.\
 As for the database, it was used [json-server](https://github.com/typicode/json-server).

 ## Dependecies